-The audit work of the Group for the year ended 31 December 2021 was performed by the Company's external auditor, Confucius International CPA Limited ("Confucius").
-Confucius has been appointed as the external auditor of the Company by the Board on 12 November 2021.
+The audit work of the Group for the year ended 31 December 2022 was performed by the Company's external auditor, Confucius International CPA Limited ("Confucius").

 The amount of fees charged by the auditor generally depends on the scope and volume of the auditor's work.
-The total fee paid/payable in respect of the statutory audit and non-audit services provided by Confucius is set out in the following table:
+The total fee paid/ payable in respect of the statutory audit and non-audit services provided by Confucius is set out in the following table:

-2021 HK\$'000 2020 HK\$'000 Audit services 530 520 ^(Note 1)
+2022 HK\$'000 2021 HK\$'000 Audit services for both continuing and discontinued operations 500 530

-The amount of fee charged by the auditor generally depends on the scope and volume of the auditor's work.
-The external auditor did not provide any non-audit services to the Company for the two years ended 31 December 2021 and 2020.
+The external auditor did not provide any non-audit services to the Company for the two years ended 31 December 2022 and 2021.